vlkv/hackernoon_article_1/README.md

 The `newWasmInstance` does all the initialization needed according to the Wasmtime [Getting started documentation](https://docs.wasmtime.dev/lang-go.html#getting-started-and-simple-example) and returns references to the Wasm VM instance as well as it's store and linear memory.

-Next, we get references to the three exported guest functions that we need:
+Next, we get references to the three exported guest function objects that we will need:
 ```go
 malloc := instance.GetFunc(store, "Malloc")
 free := instance.GetFunc(store, "Free")
 processRequest := instance.GetFunc(store, "ProcessRequest")
 ```
-They are memory management `Malloc` and `Free` functions (those discussed in the previous paragraph) and the `ProcessRequest` function which is the guest's function which implements the guest's API.
+They are the memory management `Malloc` and `Free` functions (those discussed in the previous paragraph) and the `ProcessRequest` function which is the guest's function which implements the guest's API.
 Conceptually `ProcessRequest` accepts an instance of a `DataRequest` struct type and returns an instance of a `DataResponse` struct type.
 But in fact, it accepts two 32-bit integers and returns one 64-bit integer.
 Here is it's signature as declared in the guest's sources: